percona/portal-doc/docs/advisors/checks/mongodb-connection-spike.md

 # MongoDB Connections sudden spike

 ## Description
-This check returns a warning if there is an increase in the number of connections that is higher than 50% of the most recent or normal number of connections.
+This check warns if the number of connections increases by more than 50% compared to the most recent or normal number of connections.

 ## Resolution